unisave-cloud/docs/broadcasting.md

 Your game client subscribes to a number of channels.
 Channel is a pipe through which messages flow from the server to subscribed clients.
 Your server-side code can then send messages into channels.
 It's just like YouTube.

+> **Note:** Broadcasting can only be used when your game is running.
+If you want a way to wake up a mobile device when it's idle, see [push notifications](push-notifications).

 <a name="defining-a-channel"></a>
 ## Defining a channel